overture-stack/lyric/README.md

 ## Environment variables

-Create a `.env` file based on `.env.schema` located under `apps/server` and set the environment variables for your application.
+Create a `.env` file based on `.env.schema` located on the root folder and set the environment variables for your application.

 The Environment Variables used for this application are listed in the table bellow